Jburlama/weather/README.md

 This is a Python script that displays weather information.
-By default, it assumes the city as Porto and the country as Portugal and will return the result five days from today.
+By default, it assumes the city as Porto and the country as Portugal and will return the result of five days from today.

 Usage: `python3 main.py`